 If you’ve paid any sort of attention to the landscape of education in the last five years, you know that STEM (Science, Technology, Engineering, Math) subjects are very “in” right now.
-There’s been a huge push to teach children how to code, Lego Robotics teams are all the rage in schools and at home, and then there’s the perennial frenzy over whether American kids’ math test scores are high enough.
-Many traditional schools are making a real effort to get kids into the 21st century by issuing laptops, iPads, and other devices.
+There’s been a huge push to teach children how to create videos, code, and Lego Robotics teams are all the rage in schools and at home.
+And then there’s the perennial frenzy over whether American kids’ math test scores are high enough.

 - From MIT, we have Scratch, a free online coding instruction program.
 By dragging and dropping commands, you can create your own animations, stories, and games.
 Scratch is set up like an open source community that allows users to share their projects and the source code behind them.

 - Code.org has a game based on the Disney movie Frozen that teaches coding via a series of puzzles to make snowflake designs.
 Also uses a drag-and-drop interface.
 Code.org also has a coding game that has an Angry Birds theme.

 - Khan Academy’s coding instruction program is less like a game and more like actual instruction.
 Like Scratch, Khan Academy is also set up like a community.
 This one would be more effective for older students (as in, not 8-year-olds).

 A solid foundation in mathematics is essential for someone wanting to enter the technology field.
 Lawmakers are forever lamenting America’s low math scores.
 Electrical engineering requires a solid basis in multivariable calculus and differential equations.
 This is a problem in a society where math is automatically labeled “hard,” whether it is or not, and kids who like math are sometimes teased.
 Kids need to be comfortable with math when they’re young if they are to get into it when they’re older, and something as basic as a math puzzle book can help.
 Here are some ways to make math fun (or, at the very least, slightly more interesting):